maggiesong7/Envision4D/README.md

 </div>

 ## Introduction
-Envision4D focuses on the task of future scene extrapolation in autonomous driving, specifically in a future pose-free manner without requiring any explicit motion guidance.
+Envision4D focuses on the task of future scene extrapolation in autonomous driving, specifically in a future pose-free manner without requiring any extra motion guidance.
 By eliminating the reliance on future camera poses and heavily preprocessed motion priors, Envision4D offers a practical framework capable of directly handling uncalibrated, in-the-wild data.

 <div align="center">
   <img src="figs/teaser.png"/>